JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/sound/sound_bake.rst

 - **Bake** - By pressing that button, you calculated and cached the sound intensity at each frame.
 - **Bake Equalizer Data** - By pressing that button, you calculated and cached the intensity of multiple frequencies at each frame.
 - **Calculate Equalizer Data** - By pressing that button, you get a pop up to define automatically the frequencies at which the equalizer data is calculated, and it got some options:
-	- **Amount** - The number of frequencies point to compute.
+	- **Amount** - The number of frequencies to compute.
 	- **Start** - The lowest frequency to include.
 	- **End** - The highest frequency to include.
 	- **Base** - The base of the exponential function which the frequencies positions are define by.
 (This avoid bad distribution of frequencies by using a logarithmic scale.)
-	- **Exponent** - The exponent of the exponential function which the intervals is define by.
+	- **Exponent** - The exponent of the exponential function which the frequencies positions are defined by.
 (Input Zero if you want a linear definition of the frequencies.)

 Inputs
 ------